rxv3774/WebCheckers/docs/DesignDoc.md

 :![Make A Board Sequence Diagram](make-a-board-sequence-diagram.png) _(Figure 10)_

+*Design Elements of Model Tier:*\
+This implementation of the Model Tier follows High Cohesion by creating smaller classes that have specific responsibilities.
+Additionally, by separating these responsibilities, change in one of the classes has a lower impact on the other classes.

+*Move Component of Model Tier:*\
 When a player wants to make a move, the move object holds the responsibility of moving the piece from its starting space to ending space.
 The red player always makes the first move.
 When a move is available then it must be made, the same goes for double jumps.
 When a move is attempted, the message object lets the board know whether or not the move